kentcanonigo/tally-system-frontend/README.md

 npx expo start
 ```

+Use the android virtual device manager to run medium tablet to test changes.

 This will generate a QR code.
 You can scan it using the **Expo Go app** or use an **Android Emulator/iOS Simulator** to preview the app.

 ---